Imaneett/ML-models/README.md

 pip install numpy
 pip install imutils
 ```
-You also need to download the [YOLOv3](https://pjreddie.com/darknet/yolo/) weights and configuration files from the official website:
+You also need to download the [YOLOv3](https://pjreddie.com/darknet/yolo/) weights and configuration files from the official website